openhands-agent/pr-viewer/README.md

 ## Note

-Make sure to replace `your_github_token_here` with an actual GitHub personal access token that has the necessary permissions to read repository and pull request information from the OpenDevin organization.
+Make sure to replace `your_github_token_here` with an actual GitHub personal access token that has the necessary permissions to read repository and pull request information from the All-Hands-AI organization.

 ## License